’80s fashion is a little like fight club, in that the general rule is to talk about it as little as possible.

 All jokes aside, though, there’s a lot we can learn from ’80s fashion.
 After all, is there any other era that was so unashamed of making a statement?
 While we usually associate the ’80s with neons and bold patterns, jelly bracelets, and kinda ridiculous makeup (seriously, google any picture of Cindy Lauper), it also brought us athletic-inspired trends, a re-imagining of glam rock style, and fashion icons like Madonna and Molly Ringwald.
 The ’80s challenged how big, bright, and bold we dared to be.

-So if you'd like to see how you can bring back a bit of the 80's, check out these three looks of varying levels of '80s-ness.
-Put on your jelly bracelets and keep scrolling!
+So if you’d like to see how you can bring back a bit of the 80’s, check out these three looks of varying levels of ’80s-ness.
+Grab your fanny pack and keep scrolling!

 While the full intensity of the ’80s aerobics trend may be a bit much for your day-to-day look (leg warmers, anyone?) the overall idea of the style is super fun and super comfortable.

 For a more 2019 take on an athletics-inspired look, start with a casual varsity tee and pair it with these amazing galaxy leggings, which harken back to the bright tights of the ’80s.
 Some sneakers – Converse in this case – keep you ready to go.
 This jelly watch is a little throwback to the bright bangles that could be found on any cool ’80s teen.

 This outfit is a fun night-out look that combines two ’80s music trends.
 Unlike most things in the ’80s, glam rock fashion actually became a bit more toned down during the decade.
 Also, Madonna, as I mentioned earlier, helped define ’80s fashion with her simultaneously edgy and elegant looks.
 This outfit draws from both the rock and pop vibes.

 Joggers are kind of a modern girl’s answer to parachute pants: just as comfy, but with 50% less M.C.
 Hammer.